rgferreira/Getting-and-Cleaning-Data/README.md

 - 4) Appropriately labels the data set with descriptive variable names.
 - 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The comments inside the code refer to these as "Steps" with formatted tags as "<Step i>"
+The comments inside the code refer to these as "Steps" with formatted tags as < Step i >

 ## 1) Bullet